rouxl/ImprovedZeppelinDocs/WindowsSetup.md

 **Step 3**

-> go back into vscode and open up the folder you created on your desktop. once you have opened it, open a new terminal inside of vscode and run this command -> ```git clone https://github.com/Dragory/ZeppelinBot.git```. let this run, and it should only take a few moments to finish. once it is complete, open up the new folder it created as your new "root" folder (basically open the folder it literally just created)
+> Go back into vscode and open up the folder you created on your desktop. once you have opened it, open a new terminal inside of vscode and run this command -> ```git clone https://github.com/Dragory/ZeppelinBot.git```. let this run, and it should only take a few moments to finish. once it is complete, open up the new folder it created as your new "root" folder (basically open the folder it literally just created)

 **Step 4**

-> head to the discord developers portal and create a new application.
+> Head to the discord developers portal and create a new application.
 Call it what you want and then navigate to the Bot tabb on the left side.
 Scroll down until you see two toggles under **Priviledged Gateway Intents**.
 Enable **Both** of the two toggles. once done, go to the left column and selct the **Oauth2** option.
 Where it says Redirects, input these four Redirects into seperate options. **http://localhost:1234 , http://localhost:1234/auth/oauth-callback , http://localhost:8800** and **http://localhost:8800/auth/oauth-callback**.
 If you have done things correctly, it should look like this: .

 ![dev portal redirects](assets/image2.PNG)